wpeka/gdpr-cookie-consent/README.txt

 11.Consent Log table

 == Change Log ==

+= 4.0.0 =
+* Major Update – Revamped Dashboard & Settings
+* Completely redesigned dashboard UI for a cleaner, more intuitive experience.
+* Restructured menu navigation to make key features easier to find.
+* Simplified and reorganized settings pages for faster configuration.
+* Improved layout consistency across all modules for better usability.
+* Bug fixes and improvements.

 = 3.9.8 =
 * Added option to display CCPA and GDPR banners separately: Now, site owners can configure banners to show individually based on user region, ensuring a smoother and more compliant user experience.